ecnu-oslab/ecnu-oslab-up/projects/xv6/thread/README.md

 It might be good to read the xv6 book a bit.

-For preparing stacks for threads
-(what's on the stack when you make a function call, and how it all is manipulated), you need to know a bit about calling convensions of x86.
+For preparing stacks for threads (what's on the stack when you make a function call, and how it all is manipulated), you need to know a bit about calling conventions of x86.
+The following two links [1](https://en.wikibooks.org/wiki/X86_Disassembly/Functions_and_Stack_Frames
-The following two links [1](https://en.wikibooks.org/wiki/X86_Disassembly/Functions_and_Stack_Frames ), [2](https://en.wikibooks.org/wiki/X86_Disassembly/Calling_Conventions) and the first few chapters of this book ([Programming from the Ground Up](http://download.savannah.gnu.org/releases/pgubook/ProgrammingGroundUp-1-0-booksize.pdf)) might be userful.
+), [2](https://en.wikibooks.org/wiki/X86_Disassembly/Calling_Conventions) and the first few chapters of this book ([Programming from the Ground Up](http://download.savannah.gnu.org/releases/pgubook/ProgrammingGroundUp-1-0-booksize.pdf)) might be useful.

 ## Test cases